stevenluo22/open3spn2/README.md

 Further documentation and tutorials are hosted in [readthedocs](https://open3spn2.readthedocs.io/en/latest/).

+## Acknowledgment
+Carlos Bueno was supported by the MolSSI Software Fellowship, under the mentorship of Jessica Nash.
+We thank AMD (Advanced Micro Devices, Inc.) for the donation of high-performance computing hardware and HPC resources.
+This project is also supported by the Center for Theoretical Biological Physics (NSF Grants PHY-2019745 and PHY-1522550), with additional support from the D.R.
+Bullard Welch Chair at Rice University (Grant No. C-0016 to PGW).

 ## Citations

 If you publish any work using the open3SPN2 package, please include the following references: